jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 CloneSquad extends native SSM Maintenance Window capabilities by looking at them as a source of scaling decisions and fleet behavior triggers.
 During a maintenance window period, the default behavior is to start all instances (including LightHouse ones) but also forbids any stop actions on instance fleet ensuring full fleet stability.

+**During a Maintenance Window period**, the following statements are true:

+* No instance can be put in `draining` state or even shutdown by CloneSquad,
+	* As consequence, any instance started during the Maintenance Window period (manually through console or by the auto-scaler) remains up until end of the MW period,
+* Managed EC2 instances MUST run a successfully registered SSM agent or will be considered as unhealthy otherwise,
+* By default, all managed instances (Main fleet or subfleets) are started.

 ### Getting started with SSM Maintenance Window and CloneSquad

 By default, CloneSquad expects to follow directions derived from SSM Maintenance Windows (MW) object named by convention.